Cohen & Steers Quality Income Realty Fund, Inc. to Issue Monthly Dividend of $0.08 (NYSE:RQI)

-Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) declared a monthly dividend on Monday, September 30th, Zacks reports.
-Investors of record on Tuesday, October 15th will be given a dividend of 0.08 per share by the real estate investment trust on Thursday, October 31st.
-This represents a $0.96 annualized dividend and a yield of 6.83%.
-The ex-dividend date is Tuesday, October 15th.
+Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) announced a monthly dividend on Wednesday, October 2nd, Wall Street Journal reports.
+Investors of record on Tuesday, November 12th will be paid a dividend of 0.08 per share by the real estate investment trust on Friday, November 29th.
+This represents a $0.96 annualized dividend and a yield of 6.87%.
+The ex-dividend date is Tuesday, November 12th.

-Cohen & Steers Quality Income Realty Fund has raised its dividend payment by an average of 33.9% per year over the last three years.
+Cohen & Steers Quality Income Realty Fund has increased its dividend payment by an average of 33.9% annually over the last three years.

 About Cohen & Steers Quality Income Realty Fund